-The second collection this Sunday, September 25 will be the monthly Collection to help with our Church Property Insurance.
+The second collection this Sunday will be our monthly collection to aid with our Property Insurance.

 Religious Education News: